Nicolás Jarry: 2020–21: Provisional suspension and return, two Challengers titles

+2022: Return to Majors, back to top 150

+Jarry started the year by making the main draw of Córdoba and Buenos Aires coming from the qualifying draw, but in both instances, he lost in the first round.
+He also received a wild card in his home tournament, Santiago, but he also lost in the first round.

-At the 2022 Swiss Open Gstaad he reached the quarterfinals as a qualifier where he lost to Albert Ramos Viñolas in a tight three sets match.
+In May, he participated in the Roland Garros qualifying rounds but lost in the third round to Juan Pablo Varillas in three sets.
+At the 2022 Swiss Open Gstaad, he reached the quarterfinals as a qualifier, where he lost to Albert Ramos Viñolas in a tight three sets match.
 As a result, he reached world No. 104 on 1 August 2022, his highest ranking since the 2020 suspension.

-After a two years absence he qualified for the 2022 US Open.
+After a two-year absence, he qualified for the US Open but lost in the first round to 13th seed Matteo Berrettini.
+He qualified for the main draw of the Seoul and reached the second round, losing to world No. 2, Casper Ruud, in three sets.
+He finished 2022 ranked No. 141.

+2023: Two titles, return to Masters & first quarterfinal, top 20, Latin American No. 1

-He also qualified for the 2023 Australian Open after three years of absence.
-He won his first Grand Slam match, at this Major and in more than four years at any Major, defeating 26th seed Miomir Kecmanovic.
+After three years of absence, Jarry qualified for the 2023 Australian Open.
+He won his first match at this major and in more than four years at any major, defeating 26th seed Miomir Kecmanović.

-Ranked No. 139 at the 2023 Rio Open he recorded his biggest win of the season thus far defeating world No. 18 Lorenzo Musetti in the first round.
-Next he defeated Pedro Martinez to return to the quarterfinals at this tournament in five years (since 2018), this time as a qualifier.
-As a result he moved close to 40 positions up the rankings a couple of positions shy of the top 100.
-Next he defeated 6th seed Sebastián Báez to reach his first ATP semifinal in more than three years (since Bastad in July 2019).
+Ranked No. 139 at the 2023 Rio Open, he recorded his biggest win of the season thus far, defeating world No. 18, Lorenzo Musetti, in the first round.
+Next, he defeated Pedro Martínez to return to the quarterfinals at this tournament in five years (since 2018), this time as a qualifier.
+As a result, he moved close to 40 positions up the rankings, a couple of positions shy of the top 100.
+Next, he defeated 6th seed Sebastián Báez to reach his first ATP semifinal in more than three years (since Båstad in July 2019).
 He moved another 15 positions, for a total of 52 positions to No. 87 in the rankings on 27 February 2023 becoming the Chilean No. 1 player.
 He lost to top seed and world No. 2 Carlos Alcaraz in three sets.

-The following week he received a Special Exempt (having reached the semifinals the week before) to play in his home tournament, the 2023 Chile Open in Santiago.
+The following week, he received a special exempt (SE) (having reached the semifinals the week before) to play in his home tournament, the 2023 Chile Open in Santiago.
 His good form continued as he defeated Peruvian Juan Pablo Varillas in the first round.
-Next he defeated fourth seed Diego Schwartzman to make the quarterfinals.
+Next, he defeated fourth seed Diego Schwartzman to make the quarterfinals.
 He reached back-to-back semifinals defeating Yannick Hanfmann.
-He reached his first final since 2019 defeating third seed Jaume Munar.
-As a result he returned to the top 70 in the rankings.
+He reached his first final since 2019, defeating third seed Jaume Munar.
+As a result, he returned to the top 70 in the rankings.
 In the final, he defeated first time ATP finalist Tomás Martín Etcheverry in three sets to win his second title, this time on home soil.
 As a result, he returned to the top 60 at world No. 52 on 6 March 2023, 100 spots higher than he started the season.